expo/expo/docs/pages/guides/authentication.md

   - **Bare:**
     - Run `npx uri-scheme add fb<YOUR FBID>`
     - Rebuild with `yarn ios` & `yarn android`
-- You can still test native auth in the client by using the Expo proxy `useProxy`
+- You can still test auth in the client by using the Expo proxy `useProxy`
 - The `native` redirect URI **must** be formatted like `fbYOUR_NUMERIC_ID://authorize`
   - If the protocol/suffix is not your FBID then you will get an error like: `No redirect URI in the params: No redirect present in URI`.
   - If the path is not `://authorize` then you will get an error like: `Can't Load URL: The domain of this URL isn't included in the app's domains.
 To be able to load this URL, add all domains and subdomains of your app to the App Domains field in your app settings.`